nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > Similar to parameters, ingredient fields do not have to be input in order (`-a` can come before `-n` etc.).
 >
 > However, for steps, please input the steps in the order that they are intended to be performed.
+>

+### Adding a recipe through form: `addf`
+Want to add a delicious new recipe but don't want to type the whole long string of inputs at one go?
+Use our interactive form feature to add your favorite recipe to the recipe book today!

+Format:
+`addf`

+> An empty pop-up form as shown in the image below will appear!
+>
+> Tab to move on to the next input field, and shift+tab to go to the previous field!
+>
+> A new row automatically pops up when you reach the last row for ingredients and steps, and once you're done just click to the next field!
+>
+> Click on Save to add your recipe to the recipe book!

 ### Listing all recipes: `list`